Filipondios/JavaChess/README.md

 - [ ] : Custom location/configuration of the pieces in the board when starting the app.
 - [ ] : Chess AI

+<a name="contrib"></a>
+## Contributing :speech_balloon:

+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue.
+Don't forget to give the project a :star:!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/SomeFeature`)
+3. Commit your Changes (`git commit -m 'Add some SomeFeature'`)
+4. Push to the Branch (`git push origin feature/SomeFeature`)
+5. Open a Pull Request

 <!-- Credits -->
 <a name="credits"></a>
 ## Credits :clipboard: